virtuoushub/minecrift/README.md

   running an admin command prompt, cd to your minecraft.exe dir and enter the command
 >java -cp Minecraft.exe net.minecraft.LauncherFrame
 This should allow any exceptions or errors on Minecraft startup to show up in the console.

 MacOS
 -----

 Follow the same steps for Windows, but use ~/Library/Application Support/minecraft instead of <Path to %APPDATA%>\\.minecraft.
-- The VS2012 C++ redistributable is not required.
+- The VS2012 C++ redistribute is not required.

 Linux
 -----

-Follow the same steps for Windows, but use ~/.minecraft/ instead of %APPDATA%\\.minecraft.
+Follow the same steps for MacOS, but use ~/.minecraft/ instead of ~/Library/Application Support/minecraft.

 Controls/Usage
 --------

-Obviously you will want to be at 1280X800 fullscreen for the Oculus Rift DK1.
+Obviously you will want to be at 1280X800 full screen for the Oculus Rift DK1.

 - All Minecrift settings are present in the Options->Minecrift screen, but keyboard shortcuts are also available for convenience